kapilsh/kapilsh.github.io/_posts/2024-09-04-deep-dive-into-triton-internals-3.md

 ```

 We can see that Triton GPU IR generation relies on some `common`, `nvidia`, and `ttgpuir` passes.
 We have already
-covered the common passes.

-At this stage, Triton compiler applies several gpu specific optimization passes to the IR previously generated.

-Some of the well-known optimization passes to the pass manager, including:
+covered the `common` passes.
+As part of `nvidia` and `ttgpuir` passes, triton compiler applies several gpu specific optimization passes to the IR previously generated.
+Some of the well-known optimization passes include:

 - Coalescing
 - F32 dot product optimization